gamingwithevets/000exefix/README.md

 > *Answered May 27, 2017*
 > Its That virus that is apparently still downloadble (who would download it and why would anyone want you to have it) and it does really no harm its basically a prank so no viruses are downloaded but it is pretty annoying

 So!
 Have **you** ever been infected with 000.exe?
-Do you wanna remove that virus from your computer, but don't wanna do all that registry editing?
+Do you wanna remove that nasty virus from your computer, but don't wanna do all that registry editing, file cleaning, etc.?
 Don't worry, because **GWE's 000.exe Virus Removal Tool** has got you covered!
 It can remove 000.exe without *any* work!...
 Well, not really.